🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 By reading this chapter, you will be able to:

-2.1 Theory of Hall Effect
+2.1 Theory of the Hall Effect

 2.1.1 Lorentz Force and Hall Voltage